Meta-models for transfer learning in source localisation: Multilevel Representations

-i.e.\ the vector $\boldsymbol{\delta S}$ will be length $K= \binom{2}{8} =28$.
-The simple pattern we expect is that process variance $\alpha_k$ will decrease for sensor pairs that are closer.
-In other words, the variation in the $\Delta$ToA output should be greater for sensors that are further apart, since the AE signals have the potential to travel further.
+where the vector $\boldsymbol{\delta S}$ will be length $K= \binom{8}{2} =28$.
+The values for sensor separation from each experiment are also presented in \Cref{t2}, \Cref{a:pair_labels}.
+The simple pattern we expect is that process variance $\alpha_k$ will greater for sensors that are further apart; i.e. the variation in the $\Delta$ToA signal will be greater, since the AE signals have the potential to travel further.

-\Cref{f:explained} plots the posterior distributions $\boldsymbol{\theta}$ (given only $\mathbf{y}_k$) with respect to $\delta S_k$ for the independent models from \Cref{f:indep_post}.
-These samples \textit{indicate} parameter relationships that we hope to learn with the higher-level model $p(\boldsymbol{\theta}_k \mid \boldsymbol{\phi})$.
-(Note that \Cref{f:explained} samples correspond to latent variables and not observations.)
+\Cref{f:explained} plots the posterior distributions $\boldsymbol{\theta}_k$ (STL) with respect to $\delta S_k$ for the independent models from \Cref{f:indep_post}.
+These samples indicate parameter relationships that we hope to learn with the higher-level model $p(\boldsymbol{\theta}_k \mid \boldsymbol{\phi})$.
+(Note that in \Cref{f:explained}, samples correspond to latent variables and not observations.)

 As expected, the process variance $\alpha_k$ increases with sensor separation.
-The length scale $l_k$ presents a similar trend: we believe this appears for smaller sensor spacing as the noise floor (observation noise as well as parameter uncertainty) is larger compared to the magnitude of the response variations ($\alpha_k$).
+The length scale $l_k$ presents a similar trend: we believe the increasing length scale appears for smaller sensor spacing as the noise floor (observation noise as well as parameter uncertainty) is larger compared to the magnitude of the response variations ($\alpha_k$).
 In turn, the influence of each training observation on its neighbours is reduced.

-\Cref{f:indep_post} also highlights the \textit{hold out} experiments, represented by black markers (rather than green).
-Herein, the data for the hold-out tests are not used when training, to test interpolation and extrapolation in the hyperparameter space for the multilevel models.
+\Cref{f:explained} also highlights the hold-out experiments $k \in \{4, 7, 16, 22\}$ represented by black markers (rather than green).
+Herein, hold-out experiments are not used when training (as with held-out data) to test interpolation and extrapolation in the hyperparameter space for the multilevel models.

-\paragraph{Intertask GPs} Like the input-dependent noise process ($r$) the variation of the hyperparameters (of $\mathbf{K_f}$) can be represented with another function, which, in this case, is \textit{task-dependent} (i.e.\ experiment-dependent).
+\paragraph{Intertask GPs} Like the input-dependent noise process ($r$) the variation of the hyperparameters (of $\mathbf{K_f}$) can be represented with another function.
+The output of these functions is \textit{task-dependent} (i.e.\ experiment-dependent).
 That is, the hyperparameters of AE map $f$ are sampled from higher-level functions, denoted $\{g, h\}$,

-where hyperparameter functions vary (between tasks) with respect to sensor separation $\delta S_k$ for the 24 \textit{training experiments},
+where hyperparameter functions vary (between tasks) with respect to sensor separation $\delta S_k$ for the 24 training experiments,